How to maximize the use of UX research repositories in your organization

 During synthesis, you can compare them and uncover insights from multiple viewpoints.
 When note-taking is done in the repository app, people will also get used to working in it.
 You can also go one step further and differentiate note-taking roles.
 One person takes notes on facial expressions/body language, the other on key points the user makes.
 Everyone writes down three to five key learnings.

-A powerful example we’ve heard is when the user researcher asks the others to write three core assumptions about the user (related to the topics to be uncovered in the session) before joining the session and then checking if those assumptions are valid during the session.
+A powerful example we’ve heard is when the user researcher asks the others to write three core assumptions about the user related to the topics to be uncovered in the session before joining the session and then checking if those assumptions are valid during the session.

 3) Synthesis

 Involving non-researchers in synthesis sessions also highlights problems that researchers may have glossed over.
 Developers will be able to add technical viewpoints, designers their UI best practices, and so on.
-Once again, using your repo for synthesis will strengthen the practice of everyone regularly using the app too.
+Once again, using your repository for synthesis will strengthen the practice of everyone regularly using the app too.

 4) Taxonomy